Fadi-Eid/VCP-Display/README.md

 # VCP-Display: Dual-Core STM32 + Desktop Visualization System

 A desktop based system for emulating an embedded display, with fully containerized development environments for both firmware and host-side applications.
-The goal is to provide embedded developers a way to test their embedded graphics (e.g., VHDL code) without committing to a specific display.
+The goal is to provide embedded developers a way to test their embedded graphics (e.g., LVGL code) without committing to a specific display.

 ---